iwr-wasteless/iwr/README.md

 Another benefit is that the data collected could have broader uses and help to understand waste trends by area, etc.
-Users should have their data anonimised and aggregated by default, unless they wish to opt out of doing so.
+Users should have their data anonymised and aggregated by default, unless they wish to opt out of doing so.
 Holochain and other blockchains provide the ability to have anonymous accounts, although it is possible for governments to identify accounts